saberland/saber/packages/saber-plugin-transformer-html/README.md

   - resolve: saber-plugin-transformer-html
 ```

-Try it by populate a `pages/try.html`:
+Try it by populating a `pages/try.html`:

 ```html
 <strong>hello world</strong>